Sergey Lagodinsky: Political career

+Early political career

 From 2001, Lagodinsky was a member of the Social Democratic Party (SPD).
 During that time, he was (alongside Peter Feldmann) a co-founder and speaker of the party's Jewish Caucus (AJS), a position he held from 2007 until 2011.
 Amid the controversy over Thilo Sarrazin, he left the party and instead joined Alliance 90/The Greens in 2011.

+Member of the European Parliament (2019–present)

 Lagodinsky has been a Member of the European Parliament since the 2019 European elections.
 He has since been serving on the Committee on Legal Affairs.
 In this capacity, he is also a member of the Democracy, Rule of Law & Fundamental Rights Monitoring Group.

 In addition to his committee assignments, Lagodinsky is part of the Parliament's delegations to the EU-Turkey Joint Parliamentary Committee and to the Euronest Parliamentary Assembly.
 He is also a member of the European Parliament Intergroup on Anti-Racism and Diversity.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 German elections, Lagodinsky was part of his party's delegation in the working group on homeland security, civil rights and consumer protection, co-chaired by Christine Lambrecht, Konstantin von Notz and Wolfgang Kubicki.

+Since the 2024 European Parliament election, Lagodinsky has been serving as deputy chair of the Greens–European Free Alliance (Greens/EFA) group, under the leadership of co-chairs Terry Reintke and Bas Eickhout.

+In January 2025, Lagodinsky announced his intention to challenge Stefan Gelbhaar as the Green Party's candidate in the national elections for the Berlin-Pankow district.
+Shortly after, he withdrew his candidacy and instead endorsed Julia Schneider.